 >>> You may also be interested in: Going Back To Work After Maternity Leave: How Do You Handle Leaving Your Baby?

 Dressing and washing your baby

 They may have to wait a bit for fashion week, but as soon as your baby is born, they should have a wardrobe filled with basics.
-It’s actually good to plan for a few size 0 outfits and pyjamas.
-A fun outfit is allowed too of course.
+It’s actually good to plan for a few size 0 outfits and pajamas.
+A fun outfit is allowed too, of course.

 Opt for clothing that can be done up from the front.
 You will greatly appreciate this during difficult nights.
-Zips on pyjamas might also save you precious time.
+Zips on pajamas might also save you precious time.

 Should you wrap your baby up at first?